-Katie Hackenbracht, pre-op clinical coordinator at Novant Health Center City Outpatient Surgery, works with Renedo regularly.
+Katie Hackenbracht, pre-op clinical coordinator at Novant Health Center City Outpatient Surgery, often works with the transcultural managers.
 Her team performs breast surgeries on patients who are transitioning from male-to-female or female-to-male patients.

 When the procedure was new to Novant Health, there was apprehension among some team members, Hackenbracht said.
-Renedo gave the team the insight into the patient’s perspective and the new vocabulary they needed to ensure the patient felt welcome and well-cared for by the team.
+A manager gave the team the insight into the patient’s perspective and the new vocabulary they needed to ensure the patient felt welcome and well-cared for by the team.

 Recently, Hackenbracht had a patient “who woke up in the recovery room (after breast surgery) and literally cried tears of joy.”
 She called it “an honor and a thrill” to be present for surgery that transforms someone’s life.